-3.2 Total Contributions
+4.1.
+Total Contributions

-Our analysis of the experimental results begins with total contribution percentages by treatment.
-In each treatment, subjects were endowed with a total of 100 tokens.
-We define the total contribution as the number of the 100 token endowment contributed to the public account over the course of the experiment.
-With the exception of the pledge treatment, the total contribution is the sum of contributions across the 10 periods.
-Because contributions were not binding in periods 1-9 for the Pledge treatment, we use the total contribution to the group account as determined after period 10.
-For each treatment, Figure 1 presents a cumulative frequency distribution with the percentage of subjects on the vertical axis and total contributions to the group account as a percentage on the horizontal axis.
+To begin a discussion of the experimental results, consider the actual frequency chart in Figure 1.
+The actual frequency chart displays the distribution of total contributions to the group account across subjects for each treatment.
+In percentage terms, total contribution is calculated at the end of the tenth period and is defined as the fraction of total endowment (100 tokens) allocated to the group account over the course of the experiment.

-The pledge treatment possesses the largest percentage of subjects to contribute zero tokens to the group account (exactly 25%).
-Furthermore, with approximately 60% of subjects contributing less than 25% of endowment, the pledge treatment produced the results closest to the Nash equilibrium prediction.
-Note also that the cumulative distributions for the carryover and full endowment treatments indicate greater contributing 90% or less of total endowment for both treatments.
-In contrast, the pledge and baseline treatments had 80% of subjects contributing 75% and 65% or less of the endowment, respectively.
-The total carryover treatment in particular appears to have had higher contributions as evidenced by its consistent position furthest to the right side of the chart.
-Interestingly, the effect of the carryover and full endowment treatments appears most prevalent on the upper 50% of the total contribution distribution, at which point both actual frequencies diverge substantially from the baseline treatment. whether differences To test across treatments are statistically significant, we utilize a Wilcoxon rank-sum test on total contributions.
+The actual frequency distribution for the pledge treatment appears to be the most distinct, which is unsurprising given that the pledge treatment was hypothesized to generate the lowest contributions and economic efficiency.
+Relative to the other treatments, the pledge treatment possesses the largest percentage of subjects to contribute zero tokens to the group account (exactly 25%).
+Furthermore, with approximately 60% of subjects contributing less than 25% of endowment, the pledge treatment produced the results most consistent with Nash equilibrium predictions.

+The actual frequencies for the carryover and full endowment treatments are difficult to discern given the similar distributions of total contributions.
+Still, both frequency distributions do indicate greater total contributions than the other treatments, with roughly 80% of subjects contributing 90% or less of total endowment for both.
+Relative to the pledge and baseline treatments with 75% and 65% of total endowment, respectively, these results suggest that the carryover and full endowment treatments did increase total contributions.
+Of the two, however, the carryover treatment appears to have increased total contributions more substantially, as evidenced by its consistent position on the right side of the chart (the further to the right an actual frequency is, the greater the total contributions for each subject %).
+Interestingly, the effect of the carryover and full endowment treatments on the actual frequencies appears most prevalent on the upper 50% of the total contribution distribution, at which point both actual frequencies diverge substantially from the baseline treatment.
+In contrast, for the first half of the distribution the treatments, pledge aside, are roughly consistent as 50% of subjects contribute approximately 50% or less of endowment.
+Presumably, these results suggest that the contributions of about 50% of subjects are contingent upon the treatment.

+In order to test whether the actual frequency distributions are statistically different from each other, a Wilcoxon rank-sum test is conducted for each possible frequency distribution pairing.
 The results are shown in Table 2.

-Table 2.
-Treatment Contribution Comparisons (Wilcoxon Rank Sum Test)
+RANK SUM RESULTS

 Treatment Combination Prob > z

-Baseline/Carryover 0.16
+Baseline/Carryover 0.1626

-Baseline/Full 0.56
+Baseline/Full 0.5649

-Baseline/Pledge 0.10
+Baseline/Pledge 0.1049

-Carryover/Full 0.44
+Carryover/Full 0.4379

-Carryover/Pledge 0.01
+Carryover/Pledge 0.0119

-Full/Pledge 0.07
+Full/Pledge 0.0709